Best Nikon Z lenses

 |

-Released at 1250€, it can be more interesting than the 24-70mm f/4 if you didn’t have the good idea to purchase it as a kit with your camera.
+Released at around €1,250, it can be more interesting than the 24-70mm f/4 if you didn’t have the good idea to purchase it as a kit with your camera.
 Given its focal length and maximum aperture, it’s a pretty good price compared to the competitor’s 24-105mm (the Sony costs as much today, but was released at a higher price).
-For photographers looking for a versatile zoom lens, for example for a travel purpose, this is ideal.
+For photographers looking for a versatile zoom lens, for travel, for example, this is ideal.

 Nikon Z 50mm f/1.2 S